 Join or volunteer for a club or cause that interests you.
 Volunteering not only improves your physical and mental health, and provides a sense of purpose, but it's also a great way to build new relationships.

 - Extend and accept invitations.

-In addition to helping provide necessary support, establishing and maintaining relationships is also good for your health.
-Positive relationships can boost your happiness and reduce stress, improve your confidence and help you cope with traumatic life events.
+In addition to helping provide the necessary support, establishing and maintaining positive relationships also is good for your health.
+They can boost your happiness, reduce stress, improve confidence and help you cope with traumatic events.

-Adults with a strong social network have reduced risk of depression, lower blood pressure and tend to maintain a more healthy body mass index (BMI).
-Building new friendships and investing time in maintaining relationships can help on the highway of life and the path to better health.Bonnie Betts, Psy.D., is a licensed psychologist with Mayo Clinic Health System in Waseca.
+Adults with a strong social network have a reduced risk of depression, lower blood pressure and tend to maintain a healthier body mass index, or BMI.
+Building new friendships and investing time in maintaining relationships can help you on the highway of life and the path to better health.Bonnie Betts, Psy.D., is a licensed psychologist in Psychiatry & Psychology in Waseca, Minnesota.